-This post is broken into four sections:
+This post is divided into 4 sections:

 1) What is restricted stock?